cockroachdb/docs/src/current/v23.1/cdc-queries.md

 ### Emit the previous state of a row

-{% include_cached new-in.html version="v23.1" %} Changefeeds can access the `cdc_prev` hidden column on a table to emit the previous state of a row or column. `cdc_prev` is a tuple-typed column that contains the table's columns.
+{% include new-in.md version="v23.1" %} Changefeeds can access the `cdc_prev` hidden column on a table to emit the previous state of a row or column. `cdc_prev` is a tuple-typed column that contains the table's columns.

 To emit the previous state of a row, it is necessary to explicitly call `cdc_prev`: